 - Please complete the application form using the guidance notes below.
 CVs will not be accepted as a method of application. - Please also complete the Declaration of Convictions form.
-Applications cannot be considered without a completed form. - Send both completed forms to aemberson@kendrick.reading.sch.uk or by post to Amanda Emberson, Kendrick School, London Road, Reading, RG1 5BN by the closing date. - Receipt of application will be acknowledged by email. - We will only contact you again if you are shortlisted for interview.
+Applications cannot be considered without a completed form. - Send both completed forms to aemberson@kendrick.reading.sch.uk by the closing date. - Receipt of application will be acknowledged by email. - We will only contact you again if you are shortlisted for interview.